 We wanted to acknowledge the ongoing support we receive from community members each and every day.
 This support comes in a variety of forms from volunteerism, donations, supporting our fundraisers and attendance at our programs.
 Without the community, we couldn’t do what we do.
 So thank you all for your time, energy and patronage.

 CFUW has been working to improve the status of women and to promote human rights, public education, social justice, and peace.
 Every year, CFUW awards close to $1 million to women to help them pursue post-secondary studies.
 CFUW also provides funding for library and creative arts awards.

-What did they fund?: In 2021, despite a year where no fundraising could take place, CFUW found $500 to support our Summer STEM take home kits.
+What else did they fund?: In 2021, despite a year where no fundraising could take place, CFUW found $500 to support our Summer STEM take home kits.
 We could not offer much in the way of in-person programming and these kits were a welcomed (and needed) addition to our summer program offerings.
 It wouldn’t have been possible without your support.
 A big thank you from all of us here in Lanark!

 The Kimberley Foundation actively works to stimulate self-directed learning and curiosity, to support initiatives to strengthen local communities, and to support activities and pursuits that inspire, impact, and facilitate positive, environmentally responsible change in the world.
-This year we received funding from the Pat Morris Caring for Communities Pandemic Flash Fund for Small Libraries.

 Lanark Highlands Municipal Grant Committee

 The Lanark Highlands Municipal grants are intended to support non-profit volunteer community organizations and registered charities.